-- Introduce a corporate-wide approach to reducing our carbon footprint; - Review and update our Asset Management Strategy (including planning for the introduction of EESSH2): - Review our Design Guide to ensure we future proof all new homes for net zero; - Continue to provide an Energy Advice service to our tenants and seek opportunities to enhance our support where possible; - Explore the potential to enhance our sustainability skills via a service level agreement; and - Continue to promote sustainable procurement.
+- Introduce a corporate-wide approach to reducing our carbon footprint; - Review and update our Asset Management Strategy (including planning for the introduction of EESSH2); Partnership work with other RSL's in developing longer term net zero and affordable warmth investment fully costed investment strategies. - Review our Design Guide to ensure we future proof all new homes for net zero; - Continue to provide an Energy Advice service to our tenants and seek opportunities to enhance our support where possible; - Explore the potential to enhance our sustainability skills via a service level agreement; and - Continue to promote sustainable procurement.